Jena Paradies station: Layout

-The station is classified by Deutsche Bahn as a Haltepunkte (loosely: "halt"), as it is not a rail junction and, more specifically, it has no sets of points.
+The station is classified by Deutsche Bahn as a Haltepunkt (loosely: "halt" or "stop"), as it is not a rail junction and, more specifically, it has no sets of points.
 It consists of two 370 m-long platforms, with a length of 117 metres under cover on each platform.
 As it is built on an embankment, there is limited space in the single storey building with rooms for two ticket offices for Deutsche Bahn and a bakery, which sells newspapers and other travel-related products in addition to pastries.
 The adjacent toilets can be used during opening times.
 These facilities extend over a length of 63 metres.
 An underpass was built through the embankment under the stations, creating a link between the park and the city.

 Travellers wishing to connect with the Holzland Railway (Erfurt–Weimar–Gera), the second line running through Jena, have to use Jena West station, which is 800 metres away or alternatively change at Jena-Göschwitz station, a few kilometres to the south.